AdmiralSYN-ACKbar/Nessus-Aggregator/README.md

   - **Scan Information**: Overview of each scan.
   - **Vulnerability Summary**: Summary of hosts and findings by severity.
   - **Vulnerability Details**: Detailed findings with links to Tenable's plugin database.

+## Security Notes

+- API keys are stored in `~/.nessus_env` with restricted permissions (`chmod 600`).
+Your Nessus API keys are stored in this file. **Delete it after running if you do not want this to be stored.**
+- SSL certificate verification is disabled by default due to common use of self-signed certificates.
+- Scan files are automatically deleted after processing.

 ## Output Format